epfml/disco/docs/CONTRIBUTING.md

 As a contributor, you will certainly end up having to run TypeScript scripts.
 A practical way to do so is to use `ts-node`:

 ```
-npm i -g ts-node # globally to run scripts from anywhere
+npm i -g ts-node # globally to run scripts from anywhere (pnpm i -g also works)
 ts-node your_script.ts
 ```